-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IN (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 647 517 4/7 4/20 An Act To Expand Eligibility for the Veterans' Property Tax Exemption This bill allows persons who served in the Armed Forces of the United States during the period from February 1, 1955 to February 27, 1961 to qualify for the veterans' property tax exemption based on dates of service.
-OTPA 659 1016 4/14 4/21 An Act To Ease the Property Tax Burden by Authorizing Municipalities To Require Payments in Lieu of Taxes from Certain Exempt Organizations This bill permits municipalities to adopt an ordinance to impose an impact fee on property that is exempt from property tax under 36 MRSA §652 unless the owner of the property has agreed to make payments in lieu of taxes.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 647 517 4/7 4/20 An Act To Expand Eligibility for the Veterans' Property Tax Exemption This bill allows persons who served in the Armed Forces of the United States during the period from February 1, 1955 to February 27, 1961 to qualify for the veterans' property tax exemption based on dates of service. ОТРА 659 1016 4/14 4/21 An Act To Ease the Property Tax Burden by Authorizing Municipalities To Require Payments in Lieu of Taxes from Certain Exempt Organizations This bill permits municipalities to adopt an ordinance to impose an impact fee on property that is exempt from property tax under 36 MRSA §652 unless the owner of the property has agreed to make payments in lieu of taxes.
 Purpose of fee is to recover cost of municipal services provided to the property.
 An impact fee may NOT be: 1.
-Less than 50% of amount of tax that would be assessed on the property 2. impose of fee is to recover the property has an annual budget of less than \$50,000.
+Less than 50% of amount of tax that would be assessed on the property 2. imposed if the owner of the property has an annual budget of less than \$50,000.
 Municipality must attempt to negotiate a PILOT before assessing an impact fee.
 Property exempt under 36 MRSA §652 1.
 Benevolent and charitable institutions 2.
 Literary and scientific institutions 3.
 Certain veterans' organization (e.g. VFW, American Legion) 4.
 Chambers of Commerce or Boards of Trade 5.
 Houses of religious worship/parsonages 6.
-Hospitals, HMOs blood banks Potential ambiguity in language.
-Potential Constitutional issues ONTP MRS preliminar Admin costs: can be 708 221 5/4 5/10 An Act To Increase the Homestead Exemption to \$50,000 This bill increases the property tax exemption for homesteads from \$25,000 to \$50,000 for property tax years beginning on or after April 1, 2021. not updated ONTP/ OTPA
+Hospitals, HMOs blood banks ONTP MRS preliminar 708 221 5/4 5/10 Faulkingha An Act To Increase the Homestead Potential Constitutional issues This bill increases the property tax exemption for ONTP/ 700 221 01 + 3/10 Exemption to \$50,000 homesteads from \$25,000 to \$50,000 for property tax years beginning on or after April 1, 2021.
+OTPA